MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-onprem-tshoot.md

 ### Performance Counters

 There are a number of performance counters that can be used to gauge the activities for the gateway.
 These can be helpful to understanding if we have a large load of activity and may need to make a new gateway.
-These counters will not reflect how long something takes.
+These counters do not reflect how long something takes.

 These counters can be access through the Windows Performance Monitor tool.